Coyenn/k3os-gitpod-gitlab/README.md

 - gitpod
 - gitlab

-GitPod can unfortunately not be reached at this moment because of conflicting port allocations.
+GitPod and GitLab can unfortunately not be reached at this moment due to conflicting port allocations.
+I'm currently figuring out a solution to this problem.